Skip to content

 Example:

-decision = "block"
+action = "block"

 For AI provider domains, the proxy parses SSE response streams inline to extract structured telemetry.
+The parser preserves response bytes for the guest and emits typed model facts into the same security-event rail used by HTTP, DNS, MCP, file, and process events.

 DomainProviderAPI paths